Ingushetia: Geography

 Ingushetia is situated on the northern slopes of the Caucasus.
-Its area is reported by various sources as either 2000 km2, 3100 km2, or 3600 km2; the difference in reporting is mainly due to the inclusion or exclusion of parts of Sunzhensky Districts.
-The republic borders North Ossetia–Alania (SW/W/NW/N), the Chechnya (NE/E/SE), and the country of Georgia (Mtskheta-Mtianeti) (southwards).
-The highest point is the Gora Shan (4451 m).
+Its area is reported by various sources as either 2000 km2, 3100 km2, or 3600 km2; the difference in reporting is mainly due to the inclusion or exclusion of parts of Sunzhensky District.
+The republic borders North Ossetia–Alania (W/NW/N), Chechnya (NE/E/SE), and the country of Georgia (Mtskheta-Mtianeti) (S/SW).
+The highest point is Mt Shanloam (4453 m).

+The region is very mountainous and has a complex system of ridges, from north to south these are:

+Forest Ridge, the lowest one that is in the Caucasus proper, reaches up to 1540 m inside Ingushetia and up to 2100 m in nearby Chechnya.

+Pasture Ridge, the second one, up to 2400 m tall.

+Rocky Ridge, the third one, up to 3100 m tall.

+Lateral Ridge, the penultimate one, up to 4453 m tall at the highest point of Ingushetia, Shanloam.

+And the Main Caucasus Ridge, only a small bit of it is in Ingushetia, reaching around 4000 m too.

-A 150 km stretch of the Caucasus Mountains runs through the territory of the republic.
+Overall they form a 150 km band of mountains through the entire republic.